Jungjee/RawNet/ReadMe.md

 # Overview
-This github project includes PyTorch implementation for reproducing experiments and DNN models used in the paper [Improved RawNet with Feature Map Scaling for Text-independent Speaker Verification using Raw Waveforms]( https://arxiv.org/pdf/2004.00526.pdf ) which is submitted to Interspeech2020 as a conference paper.
+This github project includes PyTorch implementation for reproducing experiments and DNN models used in the paper [Improved RawNet with Feature Map Scaling for Text-independent Speaker Verification using Raw Waveforms]( https://arxiv.org/pdf/2004.00526.pdf ) which is for presentation at Interspeech2020 as a conference paper.
 Trained model is available at 'Pre-trained_model/rawnet2_best_weights.pt' and extracted speaker embeddings are available at *spk_embd/*.

 **For reproduction of the original RawNet paper, please refer to 'RawNet1' folder.**